MISSION AND HISTORY

 Save our Shorelines is dedicated to marine science education in order to preserve and enhance Puget Sound marine life so they may be enjoyed by the next generation as well.

-Save or Shorelines partners with the City of Edmonds Parks and Recreation Department and the Beach Camp summer program to provide experiential student learning opportunities.
+Save or Shorelines partners with the Sunset Bay Wharf and the City of Edmonds Parks and Recreation Department to provide the environmental educational components for outdoor experiential learning opportunities.
 Save Our Shorelines promotes sustainable shoreline uses based on the belief that long term shoreline protection can only be achieved through increased public exposure to and appreciation of the shoreline environment.
 Through education, one of Save Our Shoreline’s long term goals is turning back the clock on non-water dependent uses of the Puget Sound shoreline, and creation of a shoreline walking and bike path between Seattle and Everett, Washington.
 Stay tuned for new developments!

 Jeffrey D. Thomas, Esq.